-The Web Interface or Web User Interface (Web UI) is also called Graphical User Interface (GUI).
-This is because the Web UI or GUI provides visual cues and uses conventions that allow you to configure your data switches in a web browser.
+Web Interface or Web User Interface (Web UI) is also called Graphical User Interface (GUI).
+It provides visual cues and uses conventions that allow you to configure your data switches in a web browser.
 The figure below shows what a Web User Interface looks like in the web browser.
 In the Web Interface, you can view the basic information of the devices that are connected and make some changes to the networks involved.

-As aforementioned, switch VLAN configuration can be accomplished via both the CLI and Web Interface.
-Here we take the FS S5850-32S2Q 10gb switch as an example to demonstrate the specific procedures to get access to the CLI and Web Interface respectively.
+As aforementioned, switch VLAN configuration can be accomplished via the CLI or Web Interface.
+Here we also take the FS 10G switch — S5850-32S2Q as an example to demonstrate the specific procedures to get access to the CLI and Web Interface respectively.

 The simplest way to enter the CLI interface is to build a direct serial connection between the computer and the data switch.
 As demonstrated in the video above, you have to connect the computer to the console port of the switch with a console cable, and then perform the following steps.

-4.Input the command #enter.
-If no stop message pops up, it means you have entered the CLI successfully
+If no stop message pops up, it means you have entered the CLI successfully.

 Accessing the Web Interface is slightly more complex.
 After connecting your computer to the switch, follow the procedures listed below: